 Foot Locker was removed from the S&P500 index on August 9th, 2019.
-It’s price went down by roughly -30% over the last five years where the S&P500 went up by 51%.
+Its price went down by roughly -30% over the last five years, whereas the S&P500 went up by 51%.

 Survivorship Bias in Fund Performance

 Survivorship bias risk can also occur when published investment return data is deceivingly high because underperforming funds are not disclosed.
-Funds close for a variety of reasons such as restructuring, mergers and acquisitions, or poor financial performance.
+Funds close for various reasons such as restructuring, mergers, acquisitions, or poor financial performance.
 Consider the below listing of fund performance.

 Survivorship Bias in Industry Data

-Survivorship bias can occur when studies on industry profitability and other industry metrics fail to include financial information about acquired or bankrupt companies.
+Survivorship bias can occur when studies on industry profitability and other metrics fail to include financial information about acquired or bankrupt companies.
 Financial analysts mistakenly let survivorship bias into their calculations.
-Another common example is using a price-to-earnings multiple to determine how relatively expense or inexpensive the market is using the S&P 500 as a proxy.
+Another typical example is using a price-to-earnings multiple to determine how relatively expensive or inexpensive the market is, using the S&P 500 as a proxy.
 Often, money-losing companies are omitted from the benchmark’s average P/E ratio.

 Protect Yourself Against Survivorship Bias

-It’s essential to think about if survivorship bias has crept into your data before using it to make a decision.
+It’s essential to consider if survivorship bias has crept into your data.

-If you’re developing an investment or trading strategy, it’s critical to obtain survivorship bias-free data.
+If you’re developing an investment or trading strategy, obtaining survivorship bias-free data is critical.
 It’s so important that I have dedicated an entire article on how to get a survivorship bias-free S&P500 dataset.

 If you’re an investor, consider if you should invest directly or hire an investment professional.
 And if you decide to hire an investment professional, make sure to review the manager’s historical marketing material for undisclosed funds.